Open source: Innovation communities

 The principle of sharing pre-dates the open-source movement; for example, the free sharing of information has been institutionalized in the scientific enterprise since at least the 19th century.
 Open-source principles have always been part of the scientific community.
 The sociologist Robert K. Merton described the four basic elements of the community—universalism (an international perspective), communalism (sharing information), objectivity (removing one's personal views from the scientific inquiry) and organized skepticism (requirements of proof and review) that describe the (idealised) scientific community.

 These principles are, in part, complemented by US law's focus on protecting expression and method but not the ideas themselves.
 There is also a tradition of publishing research results to the scientific community instead of keeping all such knowledge proprietary.
 One of the recent initiatives in scientific publishing has been open access—the idea that research should be published in such a way that it is free and available to the public.
 There are currently many open access journals where the information is available free online, however most journals do charge a fee (either to users or libraries for access).
 The Budapest Open Access Initiative is an international effort with the goal of making all research articles available free on the Internet.

 The National Institutes of Health has recently proposed a policy on "Enhanced Public Access to NIH Research Information".
 This policy would provide a free, searchable resource of NIH-funded results to the public and with other international repositories six months after its initial publication.
 The NIH's move is an important one because there is significant amount of public funding in scientific research.
 Many of the questions have yet to be answered—the balancing of profit vs. public access, and ensuring that desirable standards and incentives do not diminish with a shift to open access.

 Benjamin Franklin was an early contributor eventually donating all his inventions including the Franklin stove, bifocals, and the lightning rod to the public domain.
-New NGO communities are starting to use the open-source technology as a tool.
+New NGO communities are starting to use open-source technology as a tool.
 One example is the Open Source Youth Network started in 2007 in Lisboa by ISCA members.
-Open innovation is also a new emerging concept which advocate putting R&D in a common pool.
-The Eclipse platform is openly presenting itself as an Open innovation network.
+Open innovation is also a new emerging concept which advocates putting R&D in a common pool.
+The Eclipse platform is openly presenting itself as an open innovation network.